MOVEMENT DISORDERS

 2. Physical and Occupational Therapy

-• Physical Therapy (PT) – Helps improve strength, flexibility, and coordination, particularly in conditions like Parkinson’s disease and ataxia.
+• Physical Therapy (PT) – It helps to improve strength, flexibility, coordination, balance, and walking ability, particularly in conditions like Parkinson’s disease and ataxia.

 3. Deep Brain Stimulation (DBS)